diskoverdata/diskover-community/README.md

 $ python diskover_worker_bot.py
 ```

 Worker bots can be added during a crawl to help with the queue.
 To run a worker bot in burst mode (quit after all jobs done), use the -b flag.
 If the queue is empty these bots will die, so use `rq info` or `rq-dashboard` to see if they are running.
 Run `diskover-bot-launcher.sh` to spawn and kill multiple bots.
-Bots can be run on any host in the network as long as they have the same nfs/cifs mountpoint as rootdir (-d path) and can connect to ES and Redis.
+Bots can be run on any host in the network as long as they have the same nfs/cifs mountpoint as rootdir (-d path) and can connect to ES and Redis (see wiki for more info).

 Start diskover main job dispatcher and file tree crawler with: